douglaseel/vp8-frame-inspector/README.md

 Inside a meeting you can start your webcam streaming.
 When you do it, the SFU will receive your RTP packets and send them to the `inspector` tool.

-You propably will note that a folder called `inspector-results` will be created in the project root folder.
+You probably will note that a folder called `inspector-results` will be created in the project root folder.
 Inside this folder you will see one file per video streaming using VP8.

 The name of file should be the `<SSRC>.log`.

 **IMPORTANT:** the `ssrc` used in the rtp consumed is different from the produced in the browser because mediasoup does it.

 ### 6. Check the RESULTS!